Urban Knights

-The Urban Knights are an all-star jazz fusion band.
-They released their self tilted debut in 1995.
+The Urban Knights are an American all-star jazz fusion band.
+They released their self-titled debut in 1995.
 They have a total of 8 studio albums.

 Overview

 The Urban Knight's debut album, Urban Knights I, was released in 1995 by GRP Records.
 Produced by Maurice White, the album features musicians such as Grover Washington, Jr., Ramsey Lewis, Omar Hakim, Victor Bailey, Freddie Hubbard and The Emotions.
-The album reached the top five on the Billboard Jazz Albums chart.
+The album reached No. 5 on the US Billboard Top Jazz Albums chart and No. 9 upon the UK Top Jazz Albums chart.